silpagui/silpagui.github.io/README.md

 ## About Me

-A front end developer, encouraged by challenges and focused on learning and applying knowledge.
+I am a fullstack developer, encouraged by challenges and focused on learning and applying knowledge.

 During my years as a Technical College Teacher, and being really close to different technologies, I was always up to date on the latest software trends.
 Afterwards, I started my journey to HTML, CSS, Javascript and popular libraries such as React.js.
 Now, I feel ready to start a new position.